Srizzz003/Shrikanth/README.md

 - 👋 Hi, I’m Shrikanth
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Srizzz003/Srizzz003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.